cupools/fontsize/README.md

 - text: Expected characters that use custom webfont.
 - resolveUrl: Function to resolve `font-face` src declaration, give the `url` parameter and return the realpath of your local font file.
 Default to `url => path.resolve(url)`.
 - inline: To inline font in stylesheet as base64 or not.
 If set to false, fontsize will extract a minified font file and replace the url with relative path.
 Default to true.
+- disabled: Disable the plugin. default to false.

 ## Practices